Employee Recognition

 • Take out an advertisement to thank colleagues, including names and/or pictures.

-• Give a memento (pen, cup) with a UA/department logo to commemorate an achievement.
+• Give a memento (pen, cup) with a U of A/department logo to commemorate an achievement.

 • Make personalized notepads with your colleague’s name on them.